JYewman/gs-3dprint/docs/source/index.rst

       Ultimaker 3 Extended 🖨️
       ========================

-      Find everything from setup guides to advanced usage tutorials for the Ultimaker 3 Extended.
+      Explore our extensive guides and resources for the Ultimaker 3 Extended, covering everything from initial setup to mastering advanced printing techniques.

       .. toctree::
          :maxdepth: 2